Finding The Right Adventure Photographer

 You’re putting a lot more trust in their guidance and expertise.

-There are two questions that I think are really important to answer when hiring an elopement + adventure wedding photographer:
+There are two questions that we think are really important to answer when hiring an elopement + adventure wedding photographer:

 Do you love their work?